Set

 .
 Since set

-uses hashtable (similar to dict
+uses a hashtable (similar to dict

 keys), the lookup time is constant and much faster than ordered collections like list